To see an analysis of the school’s GCSE data, please follow the link below:

-Pupils from the school also secured an impressive third of all passes being either an A*/A grade or equivalent – up 11.3% against the national average of 21.7% for 2016.
+Pupils from the school also secured an impressive 27% of all passes at 9-7 (A*/A) grade or equivalent, significantly higher than the national average of 20.8%

-The school also secured excellent overall results in subjects such as History, Further Maths, P.E., Art and Latin which saw 100% of pupils achieving grade C or above.
+The school also secured excellent overall results in subjects such as Biology, Chemistry, Physics, Music, History and RS which saw 100% of pupils achieving the equivalent of a grade 4 or above.

 “All our pupils should be very proud of their results and should know that their preparation for life after school has been of the highest standard.”

-He added: “This is a wonderful set of GCSE results for our pupils and the school.
-Our pupils can now leave us well-prepared for college and with an enviable set of results.
-We will look forward to hearing from them about their future success and wish them the very best of luck with their studies.”
+She added: “This is a great set of GCSE results for our pupils and the school, despite the new tougher exams.
+Our pupils can now leave us very well equipped for their future destinations as well-rounded individuals with an enviable set of exam results to take them forward.
+All of us at Cundall wish them the very best of luck with their studies.”

-Among the school pupils celebrating their results was Romey Dawson who achieved straight A’s across the board with an impressive SIX A*s and the equivalent of FIVE As.
-Romey, from nearby Crayke, will now be turning her attention to her A-Levels at Ripon Grammar School starting this September.
+Among the school pupils celebrating their results was twins, Phoebe and Archie Frank.
+Phoebe, who is the Head Girl at Cundall Manor, achieved the equivalent of 12 GCSEs at grades 9-7.
+Phoebe, from Yarm, will now be turning her attention to her A-Levels at St Peter’s, York, starting this September.

-Looking at becoming a Doctor, Romey will study Biology, Chemistry, Geography and French at A-level with a view to studying in Medicine after college.
+Looking at becoming a Corporate Solicitor, Phoebe will study English Literature and History at A-level French and an EPQ with a view to going to university after Sixth Form.

 Archie also performed well and is looking to continue his education at Durham, after which he hopes to pursue a career in Engineering.
 He said: “I was rather nervous when I opened my results but I am delighted with how they turned out.”